Stage 3: Vision & Direction | Life Vision

 How do you give back?
 What communities are you part of?
 What do you contribute that goes beyond your own life?

-After you've written all eight, read them together.
+After you've written them all, read them together.
 Do they fit?
 Does progress in one area support the others, or does something clash?
 If your work vision requires 70-hour weeks and your health vision requires daily exercise and 8 hours of sleep, you've found a conflict that needs resolving before you move on.

-Make sure you note conflicts or tensions you notice between domains clearly.
+Note conflicts or tensions you notice between domains.

 Exercise 3: The one-page life vision